spokestack/spokestack.io/content/blog/integrating-spokestack-in-react-native/index.md

 If the node is specified in the [`exitNodes`](https://github.com/spokestack/react-native-spokestack-tray#optional-exitnodes) prop, the conversation will stop and `SpokestackTray` will close.

-If the `node` is not an exit node, `SpokestackTray` will stay open and will listen to the user again, and the process repeats.
+If the `node` is not an exit node, `SpokestackTray` will stay open and listen to the user again, and the process will repeat.

 ## Conclusion